Qumulo/docs/qumulo-alerts-guide/installing-configuring/alarms-and-alerts.md

 </ul>
 {{site.data.alerts.end}}

-## To Configure Qumulo Alerts to Collect Specific Data and All Alerts from a Qumulo Cluster
+## To Configure Qumulo Alerts to Collect All Alerts for Specific Data from a Qumulo Cluster
 Use the `./alerts cluster_add` command and specify the fully qualified domain name (FQDN) of your Qumulo cluster, your long-lived access token for the Qumulo REST API, the plugins to include or exclude from monitoring, and the plugin category to include.
 In the following example, we include `Disks`, exclude `Nodes`, and include the `Alerts` category.

 ```bash